-- -All players are expected to have and maintain an appropriate level of personal hygiene. - -All players must refrain from the consumption of illegal drugs immediately prior to or during any salon. - -A TO may allow the sociable and responsible consumption of alcohol at a salon, subject to prior announcement.
+- > All players are expected to have and maintain an appropriate level of personal hygiene. - All players must refrain from the consumption of illegal drugs immediately prior to or during any event. - A TO may allow the sociable and responsible consumption of alcohol at an event, subject to prior announcement.
 All alcohol consumption must follow local law and any additional restrictions announced by the TO (for example, drinking only alcohol purchased from an on-site bar).
 Intoxication is not an excuse for disruptive behavior.
-The TO may, at any point, eject people on the grounds of excessive or disruptive intoxication. - -All players must act in an honorable and sportsmanlike manner.
-This includes all times during, before, and after the salon.
-Regardless of circumstances, this applies to all participants in relation to everyone. - -Be sensitive to the feelings of others.
-Any language, behavior, or dress that is derogatory or offensive for ANY reason is not acceptable. - -Violations of these rules may be subject to penalties and review by PBE.
+The TO may, at any point, eject people on the grounds of excessive or disruptive intoxication. - All players must act in an honorable and sportsmanlike manner.
+This includes all times during, before, and after the event.
+Regardless of circumstances, this applies to all participants in relation to everyone. - Be sensitive to the feelings of others.
+Any language, behavior, or dress that is derogatory or offensive for ANY reason is not acceptable.

+Players who do not fulfill their responsibilities may be subject to penalties and review by PBE.

+The PBE Community Manager will arbitrate any questions.
 PBE reserves the right to suspend or otherwise penalize any player without prior notice for any reason they deem necessary.